Many photographers and designers wonder how to copyright photos. You own a photo or image once you take or design it. So why copyright?

 Before you publish your image online, add copyright symbol © followed by the year of publication and then the name of the copyright owner.
 In addition, add relevant copyright information in your image as it will discourage online users from stealing the image.
 The image can read information like this- “We copyrighted the image and we reserve the right to sue in the case of infringement.”

-Removing or modifying copyright information, however, is also a copyright violation after you published and distributed your image.
+Removing or modifying copyright information, however, is also a copyright violation after you publish and distribute your image.
 Likewise, you may deploy technical countermeasures to ward off unauthorized copying and distribution.
 If anyone attempts to overlook these countermeasures may also fall under copyright infringement.

 Watermark can be your company name or company logo that you have to use in your photograph with any photo editing software like Adobe Photoshop, Paint Shop Pro, or any other software you are comfortable with.
 Adding a watermark is a fabulous way to showcase your image and promote it without apprehending that it can be stolen.